area9innovation/flow9/tools/flowe/readme.md

 1. Have complete AST after parsing, using typed Gringo grammar.
       PExp = Parsed Expressions
    `parsePExp` converts a string to `PExp`.
    Status: Done.
 Can parse all code we have.
+The grammar is found in `pexp/pexp.gringo`.

 2. Once files and dependents are parsed, desugar the program to DExp:
    DExp = Desugared Expressions.